top of page

 • International Financial Action Task Force (FATF) standards

-The objective is to prevent the misuse of corporations for illicit financial activities and to ensure accountability of natural persons who ultimately control corporate entities.
+The primary objective is to prevent the misuse of corporations for illicit financial activities.
+It also ensures accountability for natural persons who ultimately control corporate entities.

 What Is HARBOR?